bxyzhu/CUORE/README.md

 	4) MCProduction_Surface_1keV.root -- Surface histograms, using single Gaussian smearing

-Background Data -- I have taken the Reduced Unblinded ROOT files and reduced them further, storing only Energy, Multiplicity, and Cut information.
+Background Data -- I have taken the Reduced Unblinded ROOT files and reduced them further, storing only Energy, Multiplicity, and the PSA Cuts.
 The function "LoadData" should be edited if different data files/formats are used.

 ### Running the code
 I usually compile the two classes and then load the objects in a ROOT macro and run whatever functions I need